ccifuentesr/CARMENES-V/README.md

 3. <small id="f3"> Now available in the <a href="https://gea.esac.esa.int/archive/" target="_blank">*Gaia* Archive</a>.</small> [↩](#a3)
 4. <small id="f4"> Spectral types in numerical form: K5V = -2, K7V = -1, M0.0 = 0.0, and so on. </small> [↩](#a4)

+**Notes:**
+- The output image format is `.eps` in all cases, which is the most suitable format for publication in journals.
+For a more manageable format, change `.eps` to `.png` in the code.

 ### Mother: the master table

-`Mother.v01.csv` is the full version of the table associated to Cifuentes et al. 2020 and stored in [link to CDS].
-It contains 2486 rows and 183 columns.
+`Mother.v01.csv` is the full version of the table associated to Cifuentes et al. 2020 and stored in [link to CDS in progress].
+It contains 2483 rows and 175 columns.

 - Versions
   - First: v01 (July 2020)